CONFLICT RESOLUTION IN EL SALVADOR AND GUATEMALA:

 Objectives:

-The researchers had these following objectives in this study:
+The researchers had these following

 1. To determine the causes and effects of the conflicts in El Salvador and Guatemala.